African Civilisational Architecture

 3. Embodied and environmental storage - Knowledge lives not only in minds but in bodies (Score, Spell) and in the land itself (Soil, sacred sites).
 Memory is not abstract.
 It is physical, embedded in practice, place, and material form.

 5. Adaptive resilience - Systems designed for redundancy are also designed for transformation.
-When African knowledge crossed the Atlantic under enslavement, it did not replicate exactly—it adapted.
+When African knowledge crossed the Atlantic under enslavement, it did not replicate exactly - it adapted.
 Fable became folk tale and cautionary story.
 Griot became preacher and rapper.
 Score became blues, jazz, and hip-hop.
 Spell became Vodou, Hoodoo, and Obeah.
-The architecture held even as the content shifted.
+The architecture held even as the landscape, content and context shifted.

 The Scale of the Design